faky1337/Northstar-Spectator-Mod/README.md

 `spectator_namecards`
 Accepted values: `0`, `1`
 Default: `1`
 Description: Enable or disable namecards.
 Namecards need switching to the enemy team to be working correctly.
 Set this to 0 if you have issues with team switching/spawns.
+No effect if you use FFA gamemodes (always disabled in FFA).

 `spectator_admins`
 Accepted values: "UID,UID" or "" (empty string)